Some QCH Kahler surfaces with zero scalar curvature

-{\it QCH K\"ahler surfaces} (see [J-1]-[J-7]) are K\"ahler surfaces $(M, g, J)$ admitting a global, $2$-dimen\-sional, $J$-invariant distribution $\De$ having the following property: The holomorphic curvature $K(\pi)=R(X, J X, J X, X)$ of any $J$-invariant $2$-plane $\pi\subset T_xM$, where $X\in \pi$ and $g(X, X)=1$, depends only on the point $x$ and number $|X_{\De}|=\sqrt{g(X_{\De},X_{\De})}$, where $X_{\De}$ is the orthogonal projection of $X$ onto $\De$ (see [J-1]).
-Every QCH K\"ahler surface admits an opposite almost Hermitian structure $I$ such that the Ricci tensor $\rho$ of $(M,g,J)$ is $I$-invariant and $(M,g,I)$ satisfies the second Gray condition: Here we restrict to QCH K\"ahler surfaces for which the structure $I$ is integrable.
-These are essentialy generalized Calabi type K\"ahler surfaces and generalized orthotoric type K\"ahler surfaces.
-If additionaly $I$ is conformally K\"ahler then they are Calabi type and orthotoric type K\"ahler surfaces.
-The Lee form $\theta$ of the Hermitian structure $I$ satisfies $d\om_I=2\theta\w\om_I$ where $\om_I(X,Y)=g(IX,Y)$ is the K\"ahler form of $(M,g,I)$.
+{\it QCH K\"ahler surfaces} (i.e. K\"ahler surfaces with quasi constant holomorphic sectional curvature) (see [G-M], [J-1]-[J-8], [J-M], [M]) are K\"ahler surfaces $(M, g, J)$ admitting a global, $2$-dimen\-sional, $J$-invariant distribution $\De$ having the following property: The holomorphic curvature of any $J$-invariant $2$-plane $\pi\subset T_xM$, where $X\in \pi$ and $g(X, X)=1$, depends only on the point $x$ and number $|X_{\De}|=\sqrt{g(X_{\De},X_{\De})}$, where $X_{\De}=p_{\De}X$ is the orthogonal projection of $X$ onto $\De$ (see [J-1]).
+Every QCH K\"ahler surface admits an opposite almost Hermitian structure $I$, (i.e. its K\"ahler form $\om_I$ is anti-selfdual), such that the Ricci tensor $\rho$ of $(M,g,J)$ is $I$-invariant and $(M,g,I)$ satisfies the second Gray condition (see [G], p.605):

+If $R$ is the curvature tensor of a QCH K\"ahler manifold $\m$, then there exist functions $a,b,c\in C^{\infty}(M)$ such that where $\Pi$ is the standard K\"ahler tensor of constant holomorphic curvature i.e.